mmikkel/CacheFlag-Craft3/README.md

 ## Invalidating flagged caches

-Cache Flag will automatically invalidate any caches with flags saved to one or multiple element sources in Cache Flag's CP section, and caches using [dynamic flags](#dynamic-flags).
+Cache Flag will automatically invalidate any caches with flags saved to one or multiple element sources defined in Cache Flag's CP utility, and caches using [dynamic flags](#dynamic-flags).
 These caches are invalidated whenever relevant elements are saved, deleted, moved or changes status.

 Cold caches and caches using [arbitrary flags](#arbitrary-flags) must be invalidated manually or programmatically (see below).